So, let's talk about bronchodilators. Now bronchodilator

 Tremor and insomnia.
 A toxicity of these agents can be arrhythmia

-and low blood pressure.
+and high blood pressure.
 And vomiting is also a potential side effect.

 The antidote for these medications is beta blockers because